 Yellow jacket activity around outdoor trashcans, cookouts, carnivals, etc. increases in the late summer and early fall because the bugs they ate earlier in the season are scarcer and they need to look for alternative food sources.
 That’s when they start going after your sugary drinks and leftovers.
 Yellow jackets are actually quite intelligent and learn.
 For example, they’ll only visit the picnic area of a park in the afternoon if that’s when food is around and skip it in the morning before the park opens because they recognize the pattern.

 Most outdoor eaters fear having a yellow jacket crawl into their drink, especially dark cans of soda where they can’t be seen, and then getting stung when the person tries to drink their beverage unaware it has gathered insects.
-One easy way to avoid that?
-Drink diet beverages.
-Yellow jackets have no interest in them.
+How can you avoid that?
+Don’t bring sugary drinks outside but if you do, keep them covered.

 Found Yellow Jackets?
 Call Arrow!